giantswarm/cluster-standup-teardown/README.md

 Flags:
-      --cluster-values string         The path to the cluster app values --cluster-version string        The version of the cluster app to install (default "latest") --context string                The kubernetes context to use (required) --control-plane-nodes int       The number of control plane nodes to wait for being ready (default 1)
+      --cluster-values string         The path to the cluster app values --release string                The version of Release to use to create the cluster (default "latest") --release-commit string         The git commit to get the Release from (defaults to repo default branch) --cluster-version string        The version of the cluster app to install (default "latest") --context string                The kubernetes context to use (required) --control-plane-nodes int       The number of control plane nodes to wait for being ready (default 1)